Zeleo/recurrence-expression/README.md

 2. [RecurrencePattern in Microsoft Outlook Calendar](https://msdn.microsoft.com/en-us/library/microsoft.office.interop.outlook.recurrencepattern(v=office.15).aspx).
 3. [Recurrence Rule in RFC 2445 (iCal)](https://www.ietf.org/rfc/rfc2445.txt)

-All scheduling software tools and libraries seem similar to, or draw ideas from, one of above examplars.
+All scheduling software tools and libraries seem similar to or draw ideas from one of above examplars.

 Of the three, RFC 2445 offers the most comprehensive way to specify recurrence patterns.
 However, we could not find a usable